All Lines Claims Adjusters – Where Have All The Generalists Gone?

 Most adjusters have to obtain at least a few hours every year to renew their adjusting licenses.
 That would be one time to not take Workers Comp courses but look at premises liability, auto liability, or even crop insurance.
 The crop insurance one was difficult.

-Finding a mentor that is not in the line of insurance that you work in may be one of the more rewarding ways to learn about another line or lines of insurance.
+Finding a mentor who is not in the line of insurance that you work in may be one of the more rewarding ways to learn about another line or lines of insurance.
 I have had two retired attorneys as mentors over the years.
 They both reminded me that not looking at a claim globally (no blinders on) can cost the file enormous amounts of money.

 Attending conferences that are not in your wheelhouse can be overwhelming.
 The amount of material covered in a small amount of time will turn out to be invaluable – trust me on that one.
 Many conferences are priced reasonably for the information provided by the sponsors.

-The all lines claims adjuster may be dying out as a profession.
+The all-lines claims adjuster may be dying out as a profession.
 However, training in all lines can make you more valuable to your employer.
 That value will pay off for you in the long run and in your bank account.